 - Ali gets nervous about committing to Syd shortly after they've gotten together, as she also has feelings for her professor, Leslie.

-- Finale Movie: The series concludes with a musical film titled Transparent: Musicale Finale.
+- Finale Movie: The series concludes with a musical film titled Transparent: Musicale Finale, where Maura was killed off and the plot focused on the rest of the family dealing with her death.

 - Flashback Echo: The second series injects multiple flashbacks to the 1930's, telling the story of Maura's mother and grandmother immigrating from Berlin to America.